Dtar380/VideoService/README.md

 - #### **Class Videos**
 ```
 The class Videos is in charge of storing and managing Video Objects.
-This is done
+This is
-by using a list containing Video Objects.
-This class access every part of the
+done by using a list containing Video Objects.
+This class access every part
-DataBase to create the Video Objects and manage it self.
+of the DataBase to create the Video Objects and manage it self.

 Every video object requires this properties:
-- **DATABASE** (str) - Path to the JSON DataBase file
+- DATABASE (str) - Path to the JSON DataBase file
+- MINIATURES (str) - Path to the folder containing the Miniatures
-- **VIDEOS** (str) - Path to the folder containing the Videos
+- VIDEOS (str) - Path to the folder containing the Videos

 Videos class contains the next methods:
-- **load_videos** - Returns a list made of Video Objects accessing the DataBase
+- load_videos - Returns a list made of Video Objects accessing the DataBase
-- **save_videos** - Saves the videos list as a dictionary to the DataBase
+- save_videos - Saves the videos list as a dictionary to the DataBase
-- **add_video** - Appends to the videos list and adds an extra object and saves
+- add_video - Appends to the videos list and adds an extra object and saves
-- **delete_video** - Deletes an object from the videos list from a given index
+- delete_video - Deletes an object from the videos list from a given index
 ```

 ### **search_engine**